VIM text editor

 search in file

-• ?<text> in order to search in reverse direction from current point in document
+/<text>in order to search in documentn/Nmove to next/previous hit in search result.ggn/GNjump to first/last result in search?<text>in order to search in reverse direction from current point in document

 commands